Heart specialist covering all aspects of heart disease / cardiology including general cardiology, coronary angiography and coronary intervention.

 Expertise in heart disease, cardiology, coronary angiography and coronary intervention

-Dr Clarke has a subspecialty interest in interventional cardiology-coronary intervention and she is one of the most experienced operators in this area in the UK having performed over 750 cases per year, with a success rate higher than 98%.
+She has a subspecialty interest in interventional cardiology-coronary intervention and she is one of the most experienced operators in this area in the UK having performed up to 750 cases per year, with a success rate higher than 98%.

 Dr Clarke is experienced in the use of interventional devices to treat complex coronary lesions or narrowings including rotablation for heavily calcified (hardened) lesions, intravascular ultrasound (IVUS) for evaluation of coronary narrowings, pressure wire for assessment of the significance of a coronary narrowing, and devices designed to cross chronically occluded or blocked arteries.
 She is a proctor for rotablation training for the British Cardiovascular Intervention Society.